eriksf/eriksf-dotfiles/README.md

 # eriksf-dotfiles

-My custom dotfiles using oh-my-zsh and dotbot
+My custom dotfiles using znap and dotbot

 ## Table of contents
 * [Requirements](#requirements)